NareshKumarGroup/Home/README.md

 # Home
 # Naresh Kumar Medicinal Chemistry Research Group Website

-This is the website for the Naresh Kumar Medicinal Chemistry Research Group at UNSW Sydney.
+This is the website for the Naresh Kumar Medicinal Chemistry Research Group at <a href="https://www.unsw.edu.au" target="_blank">UNSW</a> Sydney.
 The website is built using Jekyll, a static site generator that transforms plain text files into a complete website.

 ## Technologies Used